 You vocational thinking listeners already know what my mistake was because you understand how the well and pump system works.
 You see I thought I knew how the well and pump system worked.
 I looked stuff up online and it made a lot of sense.
 Sound theories, stuff on YouTube that worked…certainly a water tank would hold water.

-Now this explanation isn’t as good as a master plumber or well worker would describe it.
+Now, I get that this explanation isn’t as good as a master plumber or well worker would describe it.
 There’s more science involved.
 I can only get into the basics, even after living through the experience.

 The moral of this story is that I had one key flaw.